alipzsh/knowledge-base/fuzz files.md

   figure these out based on the language and the framework being used.
 2. take note of the patterns
   even if the obvious file is safe, the similar ones might not be.
-  1. find a hook -> login.php
+  1. do the checking phase
-  2. fuzz -> [FUZZ]User.php -> test based on what it accepts
+  2. fuzz for files with ffuf  -w ... -u -mc -fs
-    - notice the case
+  3. search DOM to find the more interesting files

 EX: